-An introductory course for superintendents, principals, teachers, and teachers of Traffic Safety Education.
+An introducory course for superintendents, principals, teachers, and teachers of Traffic Safety Education.
 An analysis of the management of traffic through education, enforcement, and engineering.
 Individual and group research of available literature are essential elements of this course.

-646. Studies in Safety Education (1-5).
+- 646. Studies in Safety Education (1-5).
 Pr., Department Approval.
 Study of special problems in safety education using research techniques.
 The problem will be selected in consultation with the professor who will supervise it.
 A problem should be selected which will contribute to the overall program of the student.
-A maximum of 5 quarter hours may be earned toward MED.
+A maximum of 5 quarter hours may be earned toward MED. - 651.
+Workshop in Safety Education (1-10).
+Pr., Graduate standing.
+A study of selected practical problems in Traffic Safety Education.
+This course is designed to assist teachers in the areas of curriculum and instruction to include Motorcycle Safety, Elementary School Safety, Alcohol and Drug Education, Pedestrian Safety, Driver Education for the Exceptional child, etc. This course may be repeated for credit not to exceed a total of 10 quarter hours.
+This course may be taught concurrently with STE 451.